 Sinusitis can be caused by a virus, fungus, or bacteria that could inflame your sinuses and make them swell.
 If you have medical conditions that affect the structure of your nose, they too can aggravate your sinuses.
 Let’s take a look at the various causes of sinusitis:

 - A weakened immune system (immunodeficiency)

 - Cystic fibrosis that causes excess mucus to build up in your lungs and other mucous membrane linings.

 - Nasal polyps filling the nasal cavities and sinuses.
 Nasal polyps are noncancerous painless growths in your nasal linings.

 - Fungal infections or allergy, such as allergic fungal rhinosinusitis

 While sinusitis is quite a common condition, there are some people who are at a higher risk of getting it frequently.

 You’re likely to get diagnosed with recurrent sinusitis or chronic rhinosinusitis if you frequently have a blocked nose, thick, colored drainage from your nose, postnasal drainage, or have a persistent cough.
 If you have nasal polyps, a deviated septum, or other structural abnormalities, it too could cause sinusitis.
 People with immune deficiencies are also at risk of getting sinusitis.

 If any of the factors listed above apply to you, talk to your doctor about the preventive measures you can take to avoid sinusitis.

-Visit the Sinus Health website for more information on sinusitis and its causes.
+Visit the Sinus Health website for more information on adult sinusitis and its causes.
 Our goal is to encourage excellent patient care by delivering the right information to them.
 Get in touch with us if you need help finding a rhinologist.
 If you have further questions, feel free to contact us online!